Seal of New Orleans: Design

 A description and explanation of its symbolism is lacking.
 However, a 1938 New Orleans City Guide describes the seal as follows:

-Below and partly within the semicircular inscription 'City of New Orleans' an Indian brace and maiden stand on each side of the shield, upon which a recumbent nude figure is shown saluting the sun rising above mountains and sea.
+Below and partly within the semicircular inscription 'City of New Orleans' an Indian brave and maiden stand on each side of the shield, upon which a recumbent nude figure is shown saluting the sun rising above mountains and sea.
 Above the shield are twenty-five circularly grouped stars, and below, an alligator.